 - the comparative evaluation of the titles and qualifications and

 - an interview carried out in English by a Committee composed of a maximum of seven members.

 The aim of the selection process is to assess the knowledge, competencies and aptitude of the applicants for scientific research as well as their motivation for undertaking the PhD programme.

 Prior to the interview, applicants may be asked to take a multiple choice test, aimed at assessing the applicant’s specific knowledge in the fields of the research projects of the Campus.

 A good knowledge of English is required and will be tested during the interview.

 Should reasons justify it, the test and interview can be conducted via video-conference.
 Those who intend to conduct the interview via video-conference or request special assistance should specify this on the application form.

-The final ranking list will be posted on this page in the week starting on September 16th 2019.
+The Final ranking list will be posted on this page in the week starting on October 31st 2020.

 There are 8 positions available.